wolfemm/email_assessor/README.md

 ValidEmail2 offers very comprehensive email validation, but it has a few pitfalls.

 For starters, it loads the entire list of blacklisted/disposable email domains into memory from a YAML file.
 In a never ending battle against spam, loading such an extremely large (and ever-growing) array into memory is far from ideal.
-Instead, this gem reads a text file line-by-line.
+Instead, this fork reads a text file line-by-line.

 Another pitfall is that subdomains are able to bypass the disposable and blacklist checks in ValidEmail2.
-This gem checks if a given domain *ends* with a blacklisted/disposable domain, preventing subdomains from masking an email that would otherwise be considered invalid.
+This fork checks if a given domain *ends* with a blacklisted/disposable domain, preventing subdomains from masking an email that would otherwise be considered invalid.

 ## Installation